patdeg/tidbyt_stock_price/README.md

   ```bash
   make stock_price.webp
   ```
-  This command renders the `stock_price.star` file into a `.webp` image using Pixlet and passes the required API credentials and stock symbol.
+  This command renders the `stock_price.star` file into a `.webp` image using Pixlet and passes the required stock symbol and API credentials from the file .env.

 - **Push the app to your Tidbyt device**:
   ```bash